Obren Kljajić

-Obren Kljajić (born 18 September 2003) is a professional footballer who plays for Wollongong Wolves in the Australian Championship and NPL NSW.
+Obren Kljajić (born 18 September 2003) is a professional footballer who plays for Queensland Premier League club Rochedale Rovers.
 Born in Australia, he has represented Bosnia and Herzegovina at youth level.

 Club career

 Brisbane Roar

 Kljajić is joined the Brisbane Roar in 2019, playing for the under-21 side.

 Voždovac

 In January 2022, Kljajić signed for Serbian SuperLiga side with FK Voždovac.
 He made his debut in the 2022–23 season, on 18 July 2022, in a 0–0 draw against Napredak Kruševac.
-His next, which was also his final appearance for the club, was a 1-0 win against Radnički 1923 on 6 August 2022.
+His next, which was also his final appearance for the club, was a 1–0 win against Radnički 1923 on 6 August 2022.

 Rochedale Rovers

 Kljajić joined National Premier Leagues Queensland club Rochedale Rovers on 16 August 2022.

 Pre-season training with Lion City Sailors

 In search for a new club, Kljajić first trained with the Singapore Premier League club Lion City Sailors in the 2023 pre-season.